 4. You visit home and tell someone the office is on the 3rd floor and then realize you’re counting floors like a European.
 You meant the 4th floor.
 (Note: The ground floor in the USA is the 1st floor whereas that would be 0 in French.)

 6. You start to forget what good customer service is all about and stop expecting it.
+Your new life in France is a bit different on that front.

 7. Stressful appointments at the prefecture to deal with residency card appointments start seeming normal and you just roll with it.
+Becoming a French resident is not for the faint of heart though.

 8. You naturally start yielding to cars on your right without having to think about it — even when you’re deep in thought, have the radio on or are talking to someone.

-10. When you visit home and you say no less than 3 of the following to the cashier (and they look at you like you’re deranged): Bonjour, merci, bonne journée, bon week-end, bonne fin de journée, a bientot, au revoir.
+10. When you visit home and you say no fewer than 3 of the following to the cashier (and they look at you like you’re deranged): Bonjour, merci, bonne journée, bon week-end, bonne fin de journée, a bientot, au revoir.

 11. You get really excited to see the comforts of home in France like Starbucks and American food products when you’re in bigger cities (maybe that’s just me.
 No joke, yesterday I found a Starbucks Chai Latte at a grocery store I never go to and I felt like a kid at Christmas).